 We utilize long term equity incentive compensation in the form of restricted stock units as a substantial component of compensation (prior to fiscal year 2015 we utilized stock options).
 The Compensation Committee views the award of restricted stock units as a primary long-term retention benefit by tying the earning of these awards to a vesting schedule that will be over a period greater than four years for full vesting of restricted stock units.
 If an employee leaves the Company before the completion of the vesting period, then that employee will not be entitled to any benefit from the non-vested portion of the award.
-However, in connection with an executive officer's separation of employment, we may accelerate a portion of non-vested equity grants as may be negotiated in the executive officer's separation or resignation agreement.
 Additionally, for our NEOs, the restricted stock unit award also has a performance metric that, if not met, would require the NEO to forfeit a portion up to the entire restricted stock unit award regardless of the additional requirement of vesting.
 We believe that this vesting feature makes it more attractive to remain as our employee and this arrangement does not require substantial cash payments by the Company.
 Similarly, our three-year cash incentive bonus awards promote long-term performance by establishing significant growth performance targets that must be met over a three-year period.
 This long-term cash incentive bonus also promotes retention of our executives as no payment is made under our three-year cash incentive bonus awards if the executive officer is not employed on the last day of the three-year performance period.